 - Hot drinks.

-A new treatment called brimonidine gel has become available which works to reduce the redness associated with rosacea.
+A treatment called brimonidine gel, which is rubbed into the skin works to reduce the redness associated with rosacea.
 Some people find this very effective and it can work very quickly.

 Treatment for rosacea red face and broken capillaries